DHS marks nearly 400 miles of border wall: ‘More secure now than at any time in our history’

 “It has become a monument to failure, xenophobia, human rights abuse, and environmental damage — and it must get taken down expeditiously,” he said.

 Other critics say it’s wrong to say 400 miles have been erected, when most of that is replacing fencing that existed before.
-House Speaker Nancy Pelosi last year said that meant no new wall had been built at the time.
+House Speaker Nancy Pelosi, California Democrat, said last year that meant no new wall had been built at the time.

 Department of Homeland Security officials say that’s not the right way to look at it.
-They compare the wall building with someone who is driving a 20-year-old car and then swaps it for a new model.
+They compare the wall building to someone who is driving a 20-year-old car and then swaps it for a new model.

 “Do you tell them you bought a replacement car, or do you tell them you bought a brand new car?” said acting Customs and Border Protection Commissioner Mark Morgan.
 “It’s a brand new wall.”